Skip to Content

 Regular jeans after a c-section?
 Forget it.

-You’ll need comfy and high-waisted.
+You’ll need comfy and high-waisted, especially for underwear (trust me).
 Or skip the waistbands altogether and go with a flowy dress if it’s warm enough.

 You won’t want anything rubbing against that area for a while.